EsraaShurafat/aboutme/README.md

 ### Project Name : Guessing About me game with new features
 #### I add new gussing questions about me and i used for loop , if statemts and arry to interact with the user in diffrent way.

+# I was Navigator on: [https://github.com/EsraaShurafat/aboutme/pull/1](https://github.com/EsraaShurafat/aboutme/pull/1)

+# I was Driver on:

 - Author: Esra'a alshurafat /ASAC
 - Links and Resources : i used this link to know about some js and css commands [w3schools.com](w3schools.com)
 - TA Mais Abdelrazeq help me with if statment code in my js code .